-Outside temperature down to Genuine NISSAN Anti-freeze Demineral- ized or dis- tilled water
+Outside temperature down to Genuine NISSAN Long Life Demineral- ized or dis- tilled water

-°C °F coolant or equivalent
+°C °F Anti-freeze Coolant or equivalent

 -35 -30 50% 50%

-When adding or replacing coolant, be sure to use only a Genuine Nissan Anti-Freeze coolant (green) or equivalent with the proper mixture ratio of 50% anti-freeze and 50% demineralized or distilled water.
+When adding or replacing coolant, be sure to use only a Genuine NISSAN Long Life Anti-freeze Coolant (green) or equivalent with the proper mixture ratio of 50% antifreeze and 50% demineralized or distilled water.
 The use of other types of coolant solutions or coolant colors, such as orange, may damage the engine cooling system.